It is a top of the page.

 Employee Awareness Survey (Engagement Survey)

-Duskin views our employees as vital human resources who continue to create new value.
-To this end, we periodically issue employee awareness surveys in our quest to maintain a motivational and convenient workplace and to always aim for improvement as a company.
-We analyze employee awareness and workplace culture and vitality from an array of different angles, and advance the creation and implementation of measures to improve engagement.
+Duskin views our employees as vital human resources who continuously create new value.
+To this end, we periodically conduct employee awareness surveys as part of our commitment to maintaining a motivational and supportive workplace and to pursuing ongoing improvement as an organization.
+We analyze employee awareness, workplace culture, and organizational vitality from multiple perspectives, and make every effort to develop and implement measures that enhance engagement.

 Survey overview